Total Knee Replacement

 As a partial knee surgery, Mako surgery can be performed on either the medial (inside) compartment, patellofemoral (top) compartment, or the lateral (outside) portion of the knee.
 It can also be performed as a bicompartmental procedure on both the medial and patellofemoral portions of the knee.
 In many cases, patients are permitted to walk soon after surgery, drive a car within two weeks and return to normal daily activities shortly thereafter.

-What Can Knee Replacement With Mako Technology Do?
+Who Can Receive Knee Replacement with Mako Technology?

 Total Hip Replacement